 Hazard control is when both employees and employers are taking the necessary steps to protect workers from safety and health risks that are present in the workplace.
 Hazard control is all about working towards eliminating the hazard entirely, although in many situations this is not always the case.

 Why is it Important to Prevent and Control Workplace Hazards?

 Utilizing effective controls protects workers from hazards, and helps them to avoid injuries, illnesses, and incidents.
 There are many different types of controls, these will be discussed later on in this article.
 The type of control that is used to eliminate or avoid a hazard is crucial to the safety of any employees in the working environment.

 EHS Management System

 Environmental, health, and safety (EHS) is a term that refers to a process that ensures the work undertaken by a company does not cause environmental damage.
 It also helps to keep workers’ health and safety a priority.
-It also ensures the company consistently complies with OSHA standards.
+It also ensures the company consistently complies with OSHA Requirements.

 An EHS management system is a collection of activities, policies, and procedures that carries out goals defined by the environment, health, and safety programs.

 The goal of an EHS management system is to protect workers from job-related injuries and illnesses and identify and mitigate the physical, chemical, and biological hazards in the workplace.
 It also works towards improving training and communicating company objectives to promote a safe and healthy work environment.

 OSHA requires employers to provide safety training for their employees.
 This training must include the rights they have as employees, and safety procedures and policies they are required to follow, and information on the different hazards that are present on their worksite.
 It must also teach them how to properly handle or avoid these hazards as well as how to report them to their employers.